 Was the night on the marge of Lake Lebarge

 I cremated Sam McGee”

-Visit The Woodchuck, a 37 foot tunnel stern workboat formerly of the British Yukon Navigation Company, and learn about the history of the Yukon River and the boats that travelled it.
+Visit The Woodchuck, a 37-foot tunnel stern workboat formerly of the British Yukon Navigation Company.
+Learn about the Yukon River and the boats that travelled it.

 During World War Two the war came to the Yukon in the form of three major projects that still have lasting effects on the territory.
 Learn about the Lend Lead Program, the Alaska- Canada (ALCAN) Highway, and the CANOL pipeline.

 This gallery tells the story of the Klondike Gold Rush and how that enticing shiny mineral changed the Territory.
 Take a walk-through time into the land of gold.

 Land and Light

 From ancient times to the modern day, people of the Yukon have been profoundly affected by the landscape and have reflected this in their artwork and functional creations.
 Explore these objects and view the Ted Harrison Collection.